SOCIAL SCIENCE

 Psychology

 What are the fundamental tenets of human behaviour?
-This course seeks to address essential elements in human behaviour and to understand our relationship with society.
-Students will be challenged to understand a range of behavioural models and apply these to real situations.
-Controversial research and the implications of socially sensitive research are examined in detail as well as internal assessments looking at significant bodies of research as well as an investigation into a field of psychology that interests you.
+This course seeks to address essential elements in human behaviour and to understand our relationship with society. Ākonga will be challenged to understand a range of behavioural models and apply these to real situations.
+Controversial research and the implications of socially sensitive research are examined in detail as well as internal assessments looking at significant bodies of research as well as an investigation into a field of Psychology that interests you.
 Students will be challenged to develop their research and report writing skills to a high standard.

 UE Approved